prabhuignoto/react-chrono-docs/docs/features/nested-timelines.md

 # Nested Timelines

 React Chrono supports creating nested timelines, allowing you to embed a timeline within a card of a parent timeline.
-This feature is available in all timeline modes (`VERTICAL`, `VERTICAL_ALTERNATING`, `HORIZONTAL`) and is ideal for organizing and displaying complex, hierarchical data.
+This feature is available in all timeline modes (`vertical`, `alternating`, `horizontal`, `horizontal-all`) and is ideal for organizing and displaying complex, hierarchical data.

 ## Data-Driven Nesting